BlaatSchaapArchive/bswpoauth/README.md

 /path/to/your/webroot/wp-content/plugins/

 == Changelog ==
+0.4 :

+Field for configuring OAuth services are wider.
+Separation of Auth and OAuth specific code to enable future support for other authorisation methods.

 0.3 :

 Rewritten button code.
 It no longer uses "CSS3 Social Sign-in Buttons by Nicolas Gallagher".
 You can now upload your own logos.
 Adding custom CSS is also possible.

 0.2 :